Studying Abroad as a Premed

 Studying abroad will pose many challenges as far as timing and course selection but well worth the effort.
 Even with the logistical challenges, studying abroad as a premed could play a significant role in your application.

 What to study while abroad?

-- Medical schools evaluate overseas coursework differently.
+Medical schools evaluate overseas coursework differently.
 If you take a required basic science abroad you might have to take a more advanced level once you return to the US.
 Check US medical school websites as they will articulate their policy on premed courses taken overseas.
 There is a difference between a US sponsored study abroad program and classes taken at a foreign university outside a US study abroad program.
 AMCAS has a separate tutorial on how to enter study abroad coursework on your AMCAS application so look for this when you apply.
-Here is the 2018 tutorial, but look for the 2019 tutorial in June 2018.

 Please seek on campus guidance to make sure you understand how study abroad will work with your academic plan.
 You will need to decide 1) when you will study abroad (fall, spring, summer or academic year, SO, JR or SR year), 2) when you will take the MCATs, 3) when you will apply to medical school, 4) ask advisors when typically the transcript will arrive.

 When to Study Abroad

 There are many options to consider as far as timing of when to study abroad: Summer, Fall, Spring or for the Academic year.
 Studying abroad takes careful planning and with this anything is possible.
 Having said that, there are some clear preferences as far as timing.

 Studying abroad and studying for the MCATs at the same time is not the best combination.
 Yes, Kaplan, for example offers test prep classes abroad, but honestly don't waste your valuable study abroad time studying for the MCATs.